Monastic Community

 Ajahn Ñāṇadassano is the first monk to be established as a monastic at Paññāgirī.
 He will actively contribute to and lead the development of both the monastic and lay communities of this newly established monastery.
 Their dedication to the Dhamma, their practical experience, and their commitment to building a strong community will profoundly enrich the spiritual lives of all who come to Paññāgirī.

-Anagārika Francisco
+Anagārika Manuel

 Anagārika Jorge